Wwarrior1/simplifier/README.md

-# simplifier
+# Simplifier
-Academic project of Simplifier from "Theory of Compilation".
+Academic project of Simplifier from "Theory of Compilation" course.